VIEW BY TOPIC

 Usually, when people arrive at the office, there will be good-morning greetings flying everywhere.
 Those who are closer than just hi-friends, go on to know how the night went and how their families fare.
 When you work remotely, there is a possibility that everyone just focuses on work and forgets about the usual greetings even if on personal chats.
 It is not only about the greetings but other regular chats that go on in an office environment.
 To make sure this continues even with remote working, the organization can create a group chatting platform where everyone visits every day to have chats with colleagues.
 It helps to ensure that the bond is not broken and members of the team look out for one another even when not collectively at the office.

 Allocate time for social interaction outside of work

 Improving remote work relationships can also be done outside of work.
 It doesn’t always have to be during work hours.
 Just like if you were working from the office, and the team decides to engage in some social activities after work.
-Examples of activities for social after-work gatherings that can be done remotely are doing movies, playing online games, and having online karaoke nights.
+Examples of activities for social after-work gatherings that can be done remotely, as SnackNation points, are games like icebreakers or virtual escape rooms.
 They may look difficult to plan, but they are realizable.
 Having the time to spare and plan these team-building activities may be difficult for the employer.
 As the company’s Chief Operating Officer, you can work towards reducing activities on your schedule.
 An example is employing PEO services to help with hiring new employees and some other human resources duties.
 This will avail you and your HR team more time to plan different team-building activities.

 Have online lunch dates